-For a lot of us, the desire to travel feels like an essential part of being human.
+For a lot of us, the desire to travel and to experience new cultures feels like an essential part of being human.
 Australians especially are known throughout the world for our endless love of adventure.
-We’re curious – we want to explore, see things outside our secluded daily lives and experience the beauty, strangeness and sheer variety of the world.
+We’re curious – we want to explore, see things outside our daily lives and experience the beauty, strangeness and variety of the world.

-“From a very primal point of view, humans are nomadic by nature,” says psychologist Christine Bagley-Jones, director of the Counselling and Wellbeing Centre in Brisbane.
+“From a very primal point of view, humans are nomadic by nature,” says psychologist Christine Bagley-Jones, founder of the Plenish Mind Health in Brisbane.

 “Even though we have evolved, that innate desire to wander the lands is still embedded deeply in our psyche.
 Humans are also curious by nature, and travel lends itself to new experiences to grow.”